 Let me repeat that, in my opinion, the best Italian language app is Ripeti Con Me because it covers the most overlooked skill – speaking.

 More broadly, the best apps for learning Italian are those that prompt you to speak.

-Learn Italian app equals speak Italian with an app.
+Learning an Italian app equals speaking Italian with an app.

 This is the best app to learn Italian